jaemoonseok/Special_Card_Game/README.md

 # Special_Card_Game

 ### How to Run
-1. Open a terminal and move directory to src folder
+1. Open a terminal and change directory to src folder
 2. Compile the Main.java by typing javac Main.java
 3. Run it by typing java Main.java
 4. If the program works as the image below, then it is working well